 Candle Overnight*: On Thursday

-Firing: On a Friday & Saturday (Saturday 12 am to 8am we can always use extra help)
+Firing: On a Friday & Saturday (Saturday 12 am to 4 pm or whenever.
+We can always use extra help)

 Unloading: The following Saturday